tatum021/hashkey-custody-api-docs/source/index.html.md

-choose | boolean | mark if customer choose customID | string | the custom id price | string | price invalidAt | number | invalid timestamp
-orderID | string | the associated order id
+choose | boolean | mark if customer choose customID | string | the custom id price | string | price quoteAmount | string | the quote amount by the price baseAmount | string | the base amount by the price invalidAt | number | invalid timestamp orderID | string | the associated order id